enonic/old-xp-doc/doc/appendix/changes/6-0-changes.rst

 - **Image crop and focus point edit**

-Its now possible to crop an image in the Content Manager application.
-It is also possible to set focus point to be retained when cropping images.
+It is now possible to crop an image in the Content Manager application.
+It is also possible to set a focus point to be retained when cropping images.

 .. image:: images/edit_focus.png